xlwings/xlwings/docs/migrate_to_0.11.rst

     >>> import xlwings
     >>> xlwings.__path__

-2. If you installed xlwings with pip, for once, you should first uninstall xlwings: ``pip xlwings uninstall``
+2. If you installed xlwings with pip, for once, you should first uninstall xlwings: ``pip uninstall xlwings``
 3. Check the directory that you got under 1): if there are any files left over, delete the ``xlwings`` folder and the remaining files manually
 4. Install the latest xlwings version: ``pip install xlwings``